jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide_part-2.md

    metadata:
      name: rome-routes              # the name of the object
    spec:
      platform: linux   # we specify the platform so srctl knows which type of routes to install (linux or vpp)
      defaultVrf:       # also supports linux and vpp VRFs or tables
        ipv4:           # address family
          routes:       # a list of routes for which we want SRv6 services
            - name: rome-to-amsterdam-v4           # the name of the route
              graph: ipv4_graph                    # the Jalapeno graph to use for calculating the route
              pathType: shortest_path              # the type of path to use for the route
-             metric: low-latency                  # the metric to use for the route
+             metric: low-latency                  # the metric or constraint to use for the route
              source: hosts/rome                   # the source's database ID
              destination: hosts/amsterdam         # the destination's database ID
              destination_prefix: "10.101.2.0/24"  # the destination prefix